kimkwanka/niru/README.md

 # niru
 Universal / isomorphic fullstack boilerplate with React, React-Router, React-Redux and more!

+# Attention!
+Niru has been rewritten from the ground up and even though it is pretty similar to the old version, there's still quite a few differences.

+So if you're looking for the old version you can find it here: [niruV1](https://github.com/kimkwanka/niruV1).

 ## What is niru?
 Niru (*japanese: 'to boil'*) is a somewhat opinionated React boilerplate to make app creation as fast as possible.